 As we already mentioned, our construction of a symmetric spectrum from a $\Gamma$-$\M$-category is a variation of Segal's construction of a spectrum from a $\Gamma$-category \cite{segal:cat coho}.
 Moreover, Theorem \ref{thm:a-b-maps equivalence} below, applied to the trivial group, shows that the underlying non-equivariant stable homotopy type of our construction agrees with Segal's delooping of the underlying $\Gamma$-category of a $\Gamma$-$\M$-category.

-We emphasize that the $\M$-action enters into the definition of the structure maps in a crucial way.
+We emphasize that the $\M$-action on $Y$ enters into the definition of $Y\td{\mS}$ in a crucial way, via the $\Sigma_A$-action on the $A$-th level, and via the structure maps.
 The extra flexibility coming from the $\M$-action is the key to the good equivariance properties.

 We let $Y$ be a $\Gamma$-$\M$-category and $u:I\to J$ an injection between countably infinite sets.
 Then $u_*:Y[I]\to Y[J]$ is a morphism of $\Gamma$-categories, and it induces a continuous based map

 for every based space~$K$.